-The challenges of a low interest rate environment and the subsequent reduction in revenue through our margin share with Bendigo Bank saw the company's operating revenue fall by 4% to \$4.9 million, despite a growth in our business of 9% with total footings now sitting at \$905 million.
+The challenges of a low interest rate environment and the subsequent reduction in revenue through our margin share with Bendigo Bank for a second year saw the Company's operating revenue fall by 12% to \$4.4 million.
+This was despite a growth in our business of 18% with total footings now sitting at \$1.06 billion.